-3 most common changes made in pupil tracking… is this you?Monday 12th November 2018
+3 most common changes made in pupil tracking… have you done these?Monday 14th January 2019

-We work with over 1500 schools, that means we’re in a great position to find and learn from trends.
+We work with over 1600 schools, so we’re in a great position to watch how pupil tracking evolves.

-So we decided to do a bit of tracking ourselves.
-Over the last 18 months we’ve been monitoring how schools use OTrack, and taken a look at what changes have been made.
-This work highlighted some common practices, and how they were changed.
+Over the last 18 months we’ve been monitoring how schools track pupils, and we’ve taken a look at what’s changed.
+This work has highlighted some common practices, and how schools have altered them.

-We’ve seen a huge increase in complicated theories for pupil tracking in the four years since the removal of levels.
-The good news is, we’ve recently seen many schools stripping back their ideas, and the feedback we get from these schools is always really positive.
+We’ve seen a huge increase in complicated theories for pupil tracking since the removal of levels.
+The good news is, we’ve recently seen many schools stripping back their ideas, and the feedback we get from these schools is always positive.

-We think it’d be unfair of us if we don’t share this info with you, so here goes…
+It’d be unfair of us if we don’t share this info with you!
+So here goes, the 3 most common changes schools have made to their tracking methods.

 We’ve always tried to build OTrack in a way that means it will work how you want it to.
 This, we think, is great – but it also means that you can keep adding more and more features to your tracking system.
 Before you know it, you can end up inundated with mountains of jobs, data and reports.

-Pupil trackers have many features available: summative tracking, objective-based tracking, tracking the outcomes of tests – and of course loads (and loads) of analysis reports.
-But remember, just because they’re available it doesn’t mean you have to use them.
-We suggest you only use the features that suit your schools’ needs and hide the rest.
+Pupil trackers have many features available.
+Summative tracking, objective-based tracking, tracking the outcomes of tests – and of course loads (and loads) of analysis reports.
+But remember, just because they’re available it doesn’t mean you should have to use them.

-It seems like a long time since the majority of schools were using Entering, Developing and Secure (E, D, S) to assess; with E being expected in Autumn, D in Spring and S in the Summer term.
+It seems like a long time since the majority of schools were using Entering, Developing and Secure (E, D, S) to assess.
+With E set as expected in Autumn, D in Spring and S in the Summer term.

 You can read more about PITA in the articles below: